laverdet/isolated-vm/README.md

 more than once on the same module the return value from the first invocation will be returned (or thrown).

+**Note:** nodejs v14.8.0 enabled top-level await by default which has the effect of breaking the return value of this function.

 ### Class: `Reference` *[transferable]*
 A instance of [`Reference`](#class-reference-transferable) is a pointer to a value stored in any isolate.